-Handmade envelopes lend a special touch to birthday cards, graduation offerings, and wedding gifts.
-And you can easily make a letter fold yourself, using only one sheet of size A4 printer paper or lightweight colored cardstock.
-And just like the intricate folding of class notes, remember, practice makes perfect.
+These handmade envelopes lend a special touch to birthday cards, graduation offerings, and wedding gifts.
+You can easily make a letter fold yourself, using only one sheet of size A4 printer paper or lightweight colored cardstock.
+Just like the intricate folding of class notes, practice makes perfect.

-*Note: Origami diagrams are easiest to follow when you look ahead one step to see where you're going.Continue to 2 of 5 below.
+Note: Origami diagrams are easier to follow when you look ahead one step to see where you're going next.Continue to 2 of 5 below.

 02 of 05

 Start with the paper in a portrait position, white side (or "wrong side") up, if you have one.
 Fold the top left corner of the paper down to the right (there will be a small strip revealed at the bottom).
 Next, fold the top right corner down to the left to meet the point of your first fold.
 Then fold the top part of the triangle down to meet the edge of the flap.
 Fold the bottom strip up and crease it well to form a clean line along the bottom edge of the paper.Continue to 3 of 5 below.

 Shape the Envelope

 Once you have a rectangle with your various folds on one side, it's time to create the functional part of the envelope.
 Fold the triangular section in the back up and over the top flap.
 This will secure the top triangle of the envelope in place.
 Next, flip the paper over, from left to right, to reveal the other side.
 Eyeball a square on both the left and right sides of the paper (you can even make small marks with a pencil to show you where to fold it).
 Fold the left and right squares in toward the middle.
 There should be a small overlap in the center.
 Insert one of the overlapping sides into the other one.Continue to 4 of 5 below.